CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 #### How do you navigate in the filesystem with the command line?
 *Using 'cd' then space, then the desired directory.
 *'cd ..' is then used to go back one directory.
-*'cd /' is used to instantly go to the main directory.
+*'cd /' is used to instantly go to the home directory.
+*'cd path/path/path/path' can be used to instantly go to into the specified directory.

 #### What does the following commands do: mkdir, rm, cat, cp, touch?
 *mkdir = Make Directory (to make a directory)